vaibhav-raj/nodejs-interview-questions/README.md

 ```
 **3-Liskov Substitution Principle (LSP):** This principle states that objects of a superclass should be able to replace objects of a subclass without affecting the correctness of the program.

+**Example:** Consider a base class Bird with a method fly().
+According to LSP, a subtype like Penguin (which cannot fly) should be substitutable for Bird without causing issues.
+The Penguin class should either override the fly() method with a suitable implementation or inherit it without violating the expectations of the base class.

 ```js
 // Bad Example
 class Bird {